zopefoundation/zc.relationship/src/zc/relationship/README.txt

 Before we examine the searching features, we should quickly discuss the tokenizing API on the index.
 All search queries must use value tokens, and search results can sometimes be value or relationship tokens.
-Therefore converting between relationships can be important.
+Therefore converting between tokens and real values can be important.
 The index provides a number of conversion methods for this purpose.

-Arguably the most important is `tokenizeQuery`: it takes a query, where each key and value are the name of an indexed value and an actual value, respectively, and returns a query in which the actual values have been converted to tokens.
-For instance, consider the following example:
+Arguably the most important is `tokenizeQuery`: it takes a query, in which each key and value are the name of an indexed value and an actual value, respectively; and returns a query in which the actual values have been converted to tokens.
+For instance, consider the following example.
+It's a bit hard to show the conversion reliably (we can't know what the intid tokens will be, for instance) so we just show that the result's values are tokenized versions of the inputs.

     >>> res = ix.tokenizeQuery(
     ...     {'objects': roles['Project Manager'],